: You watch the skies night after night looking for your Little Green Men

 - The Eldritch Abominations in Progeny project the "Grey" image as a psychic mask.
 This version of the Grey has a different body plan though, stalk-like with tendrils.

 - Paul: The titular alien looks like one.
-It's mentioned that this has been put into pop culture so that this is what society accepts as what an alien looks like.
+It's mentioned that his image has deliberately been put into pop culture for decades to make it easier for humanity to accept when they eventually learn about his race.

 - Signs, although a bit more sinister than most renditions.
 Signs Greys are the Proud Warrior Race Guy version; taller (human height) and more muscular than the standard, with thicker limbs.